Winter is Coming.

 If you’re losing heat through the walls, then that’s an issue that you don’t want to be taking advice from me on.
 If you want to improve the insulation in your walls you’re going to have to find a resource more qualified than me.

 The reason I bring up the walls first though is that if you’re losing heat through your garage walls then you may want to strongly consider whether it’s worth addressing your door even if you’re losing heat there as well.

-If you find yourself in that situation, will adding insulation on the door still help?
-Yes, but maybe not enough to be worth the time, money and effort if that heat still being lost through the walls.
+If you find yourself in that situation, will adding insulation to the door still help?
+Yes, but maybe not enough to be worth the time, money and effort if that heat is still being lost through the walls.

 Garage Door Insulation Kit

 I’m not exactly the handiest when it comes to home improvement projects.

 Sure, usually I can eventually figure things out, but many times it’s a long and arduous process.
 That’s why I’m not going to pretend to be an expert at wall insulation.
 I like to look for projects that are simple, easy and effective.
 (If it’s low cost that’s always a good bonus) That’s why I love a garage door insulation kit.